 • A co-produced peer-to-peer support group, led by women, for women, by women.

-• Organised group sessions and 1 to 1 meeting, with our clients led by Somali therapist, covering topics such as autism, breast cancer awareness, and predominantly mental health.
+• Organised group sessions and 1 to 1 meeting, with our clients led by a Somali therapist, covering topics such as autism, breast cancer awareness, and predominantly mental health.

 • Incorporated our referral pathway model into the project, which connected our clients to over 45 third sector organisations across the London Borough of Hackney.